Sir-Sorg/Knapsack-GA/README.md

 - Uniform Crossover

 By repeating the **selection and crossover** stage, you get the number of population of a new generation with the specified population.

+### Mutation 🔬
+Using the `mutation` function, we perform the mutation operation on each chromosome of the current generation, which is a simple way to change a gene from 0 to 1 or 1 to 0.
+It is done to each genes of a chromosome.

+### Elitism 👑
+With this mode active, the ‍‍`elitism` function finds the best chromosome in the current generation and directly transfers it to the next generation.

+### Evaluation 🔎
+This ‍`evaluation` finds the best chromosome of the generation and its value in each generation.

+### Display the final output 📈
+At the end, after repeating the whole cycle above and progressing through the generations, a dictionary containing the best answer in all generations and the best answer in the last generation along with the average and the best value to display the graph, made.

+This dictionary is created by the `decorate_answer` function and is put into a variable called `result`.
+This variable is used to transfer information to the UI environment.